jondashkyle/project-starterkit/readme.md

 **NOTE: THIS IS A WORK IN PROGRESS**

-this my personal starter kit for web projects. it’s not the best, but it’s mine, and it’s here for you see and use if you want.
+this my personal starter kit for web projects. it’s not the best, but it’s mine, and it’s here for you see/use if you want.

 - it’s lightweight and opinionated
 - it’s not going to work in every situation